 Send a Letter to Your Senators and Representative to

-Your congressman needs to know that you won’t stand for gutting of this bedrock environmental law who are in the pocket of polluting industries, or legislative or administrative attacks on wolves, grizzlies and other species.
+Your congressman needs to know that you won’t stand for gutting of this bedrock environmental law, that serves as the last safety net for animals and plants facing extinction.
 One of the world’s strongest and most effective wildlife protection laws, the Endangered Species Act was enacted with overwhelming bipartisan support 45 years ago.

 Call and email your representative in Congress and tell them to stand up for the Endangered Species Act now!

 However you choose to write your legislators or the administration, to be effective you must remember the following basics:

 Make it personal: your own perspective matters!

 Keep it to one page.